Trump’s Amazing International Role Model: Rodrigo Duterte - The Globalist

 China as the main challenge

-Given what a tough guy Duterte makes himself out to be, the expectation was that, once elected, he would surely take advantage of the July 2016 Court of Arbitration ruling in the Philippines favour and redouble its efforts to face the Chinese Goliath.
+Given what a tough guy Duterte makes himself out to be, the expectation was that, once elected, he would surely take advantage of the July 2016 Court of Arbitration ruling in the Philippines favor and redouble its efforts to face the Chinese Goliath.

 Instead, Duterte flipped in the opposite direction.
 He turned on the U.S. ally and pronounced that there is no point in confronting China.
 The Philippines cannot possibly win against such a giant, Duterte argued.